xlivia/xlivia/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 Welcome to my GitHub profile!
-I am a software developer with a Bachelor of Computing in Computer Science. 🌟💻 From building full-stack web apps to developing real-time chatroom applications, I have a proven track record of successful projects.
+I am a software developer with a Bachelor of Computing in Computer Science. 🌟💻 I'm passionate about data analysis, web development, and software development.
+From building full-stack web apps to developing real-time chatroom applications, I have a proven track record of successful projects.
+With a diverse skill set and a strong drive for learning, I strive to create meaningful projects and contribute to the open-source community.
+Feel free to explore my repositories and reach out for collaboration opportunities.
 In addition to my technical expertise, I have experience in managing businesses and providing exceptional customer service. 🚀🔧 Here's a glimpse into my world:

 - 🔭 I’m currently working on ...
 Jarvis Consulting Developer Stream Projects
 - 🌱 I’m currently learning ...
 Software Development